Jaumet91/Jaumet91/README.md

 **Jaumet91/Jaumet91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I'm a electronic engineer specializing in building exceptional digital experiences.
+I'm an electronic engineer specializing in building exceptional digital experiences.
 I've entered the world of web development in April 2022, taken a deep interest in making websites the best they can be for everyone using them.
-I'm actually focussing in learn MERN Stack and Tailwind CSS but I've been fun with lots of Languages & Tools:
+I'm actually focusing in learning MERN Stack and Tailwind CSS but I've been having fun with lots of Languages & Tools:

 <p align="left">
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg" alt="vscode" width="35" height="35"/>